geekuillaume/wasm-audio-resampler/Readme.md

 const channels = 2; // minimum is 1, no maximum
-const inRate = 44100; // frequency in Hz for the input chunk const outRate = 44000; // frequency in Hz for the target chunk const datatype = SoxrDatatype.SOXR_INT16; // input and output datatype, can be 0 = Float32, 1 = Float64, 2 = Int32, 3 = Int16
+const inRate = 44100; // frequency in Hz for the input chunk const outRate = 44000; // frequency in Hz for the target chunk const inputDatatype = SoxrDatatype.SOXR_INT16; // input datatype, can be 0 = Float32, 1 = Float64, 2 = Int32, 3 = Int16
+const outputDatatype = SoxrDatatype.SOXR_FLOAT32; // output datatype, can be 0 = Float32, 1 = Float64, 2 = Int32, 3 = Int16

 // you need a new resampler for every audio stream you want to resample
 // it keeps data from previous calls to improve the resampling